-The salary for a school counselor is typically dependent on the level (elementary or secondary school versus college and university), the location of the position (rural or urban), and the experience of the individual counselor.
+The salary for a school counselor is typically dependent on the educational level of the position (elementary or secondary school versus college and university); the location of the position (rural or urban); and the experience level of the individual counselor.
 The BLS reports that counselors at the elementary or secondary level earned an average $63,100 annually, whereas counselors at university level earned an average annual income of $49,320.